chrisgurney/gitactivity2md/README.md

-Script that fetches a list of PRs and commits.
+Script that fetches a list of PRs and commit in Markdown format.

 # Installation